Why do you write?

 It depends on the mood I’m in.
 And what specific type of vampire and werewolf we’re talking about.
 But in general, I’d probably lean more towards werewolves.
 Vampires are usually full of themselves, and I don’t have the patience to deal with that.

-Firefly, Game of Thrones, Avatar: The Last Airbender, The Legend of Korra, Seasons 1-5 of Supernatural, Voltron: Legendary Defender, Sherlock, Teen Titans, Fullmetal Alchemist: Brotherhood, Pokemon Indigo through Johto, The Great British Baking Show, Father Ted… I’m going to stop now.
+Firefly, Game of Thrones, Avatar: The Last Airbender, The Legend of Korra, Seasons 1-5 of Supernatural, Voltron: Legendary Defender, Sherlock, Agent Carter, Fullmetal Alchemist: Brotherhood, Pokemon Indigo through Johto, The Great British Baking Show, The Vicar of Dibley… I’m going to stop now.

 Sigh.
 Ok, here we go.